Ultimate 5.3 Vortec Engine Guide

 - 2010–2012 Chevrolet Silverado 1500/GMC Sierra 1500

-In 2010, GM/Chevy introduced the LH9 to succeed the LH8.
+In 2010, the LH9 succeeded the LH8.
 It is very similar, with an aluminum block and head, and also has the same cam specs.
 However, it has VVT, separating it from the LH8.
 It also does not use AFM.
 It has a slightly lower 9.6:1 compression ratio.

 The LMF engine is found in the following vehicles: